microsoft/Frigatebird/README.md

     I. Guilliard, R. Rogahn, J. Piavis, A. Kolobov.
 "Autonomous Thermalling as a Partially Observable Markov Decision Process."
 Robotics: Science and Systems conference, 2018. https://arxiv.org/pdf/1805.09875.pdf

-We implementated POMDSoar as a soaring controller integrated into a fork of ArduPlane version 3.8.2, the fixed-wing flavor of ArduPilot open-source drone autopilot suite ([original ArduPlane code](https://github.com/ArduPilot/ardupilot/tree/master/ArduPlane), [wiki](http://ardupilot.org/plane/index.html)).
+We implemented POMDSoar as a soaring controller integrated into a fork of ArduPlane version 3.9.3, the fixed-wing flavor of ArduPilot open-source drone autopilot suite ([original ArduPlane code](https://github.com/ArduPilot/ardupilot/tree/master/ArduPlane), [wiki](http://ardupilot.org/plane/index.html)).
 The code in the Frigatebird repository allows building this modified version of ArduPlane.
 Please see [BUILD.md](https://github.com/Microsoft/Frigatebird/BUILD.md) for building instructions.

 The [DATA](https://github.com/Microsoft/Frigatebird/DATA) subdirectory contains ArduPlane parameter files and an example geofenced waypoint course for running POMDSoar on a Radian Pro sUAV as in the experiments in the above paper.